webia1/Theoretical-Basics-of-Architecture/JS FRAMEWORKS & LIBS/Lodash/ReadMe.md

 - Notice &rarr; `N:`
 - Result &rarr; `res` or `r`

+**All features were mentioned, but only the following topics were covered in detail:**

 <!-- @import "[TOC]" {cmd="toc" depthFrom=2 depthTo=6 orderedList=false} -->

 <!-- code_chunk_output -->